agatagruza/SmogDetection/README.md

 Facebook Secure and Private AI Scholars.
 Main focus of the project is to provide Deep Learning solutions to solve most concerning real world problems, such as Climate Change, Food Security, Plastic Pollution, Deep Fake, Oceanic Pollution, Industrial Nuclear Waste, Clean Energy and more.
 Currently our team is focusing on Smog and Fog Highway detection.</br></br>

 <ins>Why is it important?
 Why should we care?</ins></br>
 Sudden appearance of smog and/or fog on the highway more often than not cause serious and sometimes fatal accidents.
 Smog is a main agent for severe air pollution.
-It can aggravate health problems including problems with berating and sleeping, as well as it can inversely damage plants and forest.</br></br>
+It can aggravate health problems including problems with breathing and sleeping, as well as it can inversely damage plants and forest.</br></br>

 <ins>Solution:</ins></br>
 Monitoring, early smog detection and preventive action.
 By using traffic cameras and train a model to recognize the smog/fog patterns, we can automate the alert and send notification in a timely manner.
 When smog/fog appear, then the system notifies drivers who are within specified range about upcoming “obstacle”. </br></br>